pippinbarr/cart253-2020/topics/object-oriented-programming/inheritance-activity.md

 ## Objectives

-1. Using inheritance to create multiple, similar classes
+1. Using inheritance to create and use multiple, similar classes

 ---